onflow/flow-go/pkg/language/docs/language.md

    b = 1
 }

-// parentheses can be used around the condition, but are not required if (a != 0) {
+// Parentheses can be used around the condition, but are not required if (a != 0) {
    b = 2
 }